cc-archive/api/docs/readme_dev.rst

                            specified, the select element is omitted.
   ============== ========= ==============================================

+  If an unknown or unsupported locale is specified, the service will fall back to English.
+If an unknown jurisdiction is specified, the service will fall back to the Generic jurisdiction.

   In addition to these parameters, the Simple Chooser can be further customized by invoking as either /simple/chooser or /simple/chooser.js.
   If invoked as the former, the result is raw HTML.
 If invoked as the